 CONDOMINIUM UNIT - A portion of a condominium designed and intended for individual ownership and use, together with the undivided interest in the common areas appertaining to the unit.

 CONDOMINIUM LIVING UNIT -A condominium unit, any portion of which is intended for habitation by one family.

-DWELLING - A structure designed for residential occupancy, but excluding hotels, motels, tourist homes and transient uses of less than 30 day occupancies.
-(2023)
+DWELLING - A structure designed for residential occupancy, but excluding hotels, motels, and tourist homes.